 On February 22, 1931, Sister Faustina went to her room for the night.
 Suddenly, Jesus stood before her pointing to the wound in his side from which rays were emanating.
 St. Faustina records the Merciful Lord's words in her diary:

 “Paint an image according to the pattern you see, with the signature: Jesus, I trust in You.
 I desire that this image be venerated, first in your chapel, and throughout the world.”
 (Diary, 47).

 “I promise that the soul that will venerate this image will not perish.
 I also promise victory over its enemies already here on earth, especially at the hour of death.
 I myself will defend it as My own glory.”
 (Diary, 48).

-According to Jesus' wishes, the painting was venerated first in Vilnius.
-Today it has spread throughout the world bringing the Merciful Savior face to face with souls and bringing about what Jesus called the time of mercy.
+According to Jesus' wishes, the painting was first venerated in Vilnius.
+Today it has spread throughout the world and initiated what Jesus called bringing the Merciful Savior face to face with souls and bringing about what Jesus called the time of mercy.